Interplay between Standard Quantum Detailed Balance and Thermodynamically Consistent Entropy Production

 \section{Interplay between SQDB and Zero EPR}

 In this section, we investigate the correspondence between the SQDB condition (Definition \ref{defi_sqdb}) and the quantum EPR introduced in the preceding section.
 Consistent with the setup in Definition \ref{def_epr}, we continue to restrict our attention to finite-dimensional Hilbert spaces and generators represented by finitely many jump operators.
 Our main results are summarized in Theorems \ref{theorem_sqdb_implies_epr} and \ref{theorem_epr_implies_sqdb} below.
-Their proofs are established by invoking Theorem \ref{theorem_sqdb_chara} together with several auxiliary lemmas and propositions.

-\begin{theorem} Let $\mathcal{T}$ be a QMS satisfying SQDB and $\mathsf{k}$ be a finite set equipped with an involution.
-If the generator $\mathcal{L}$ admits a special representation indexed by $\mathsf{k}$, then there exists a special representation yielding a vanishing quantum EPR. \end{theorem} \begin{remark} The trivial case where there are only singlets in $\mathsf{k}$ is also included in involution structure. \end{remark} \begin{proof} We enter the special representation $H,(L_{\ell})_{\ell\in \mathsf{k}}$ described in the assumption and by Theorem \ref{theorem_sqdb_chara} there exists a symmetric unitary matrix $(u_{k \ell})_{k,\ell\in \mathsf{k}}$ such that
+Their proofs are established by invoking Theorem \ref{theorem_sqdb_chara} together with several auxiliary lemmas and propositions. \begin{theorem} Let $\mathcal{T}$ be a QMS satisfying SQDB and $\mathsf{k}$ be a finite set equipped with an involution.
+If the generator $\mathcal{L}$ admits a special representation indexed by $\mathsf{k}$, then there exists a special representation indexed by the same involutive index set $\mathsf{k}$, such that the quantum EPR defined in \eqref{quantum_epr} vanishes. \end{theorem} \begin{remark} The trivial case where there are only singlets in $\mathsf{k}$ is also included in the involution structure. \end{remark} \begin{proof} We enter the special representation $H,(L_{\ell})_{\ell\in \mathsf{k}}$ described in the assumption and by Theorem \ref{theorem_sqdb_chara} there exists a symmetric unitary matrix $(u_{k \ell})_{k,\ell\in \mathsf{k}}$ such that